AvtsVivek/LearnVsExt/src/tasks/552500-CommunityToolKitGetProcess/ReadMe.md

 ## Design time issues.
-1. For design time issues,
+1. For design time issues you see below, we need to ignore this for now.

 ![Design Error](images/50_50_DesignTimeError.jpg)